 Associate Professor of History

 Her scholarship focuses on imperialism in the Western Roman Empire, specifically the Aquitaine Basin, and in the differing perceptions of "Romanization," especially its application as a theoretical construct in explaining imperialism, change and continuity in Roman provincial society and art.
-She has contributed a recent festschrift article on the application of Romanization theories to the teaching of Iron Age European religious thought.
-She is co-author of the forthcoming textbook in Western Civilization, "The West in Question" with Dr. Eric Kurlander.
+She has contributed a recent Festschrift article on the application of Romanization theories to the teaching of Iron Age European religious thought.
+Reiter has also contributed chapters to the Halifax River Urban Watershed project, on the environmental impacts of Volusia County transportation and river systems, co-written a textbook in western civilization, and presented work on the use of Stonehenge as a pedagogical tool in understanding sustainability.
+She is working on a book on framing supradisciplinary STEM issues for non-STEM students based on her NEH Enduring Questions grant.

 - History of Piracy